-In this blog, I’ve written about the PMP, the PMP Exam, PMI membership and its benefits, etc. However, there is one important thing that I still have not yet discussed.
-And that important thing is the PMBOK Guide, the Holy book for every project professional.
+In other blog posts, I’ve written about the PMP, the PMP Exam, PMI membership and its benefits, etc. However, there is one important thing that I still have not yet discussed: the PMBOK Guide, the Holy Book for every project professional.

-The PMBOK Guide is published by the PMI, and the first edition of this book was printed in 1996.
-Since, then this guide is being re-published every four years.
-As of now, the current version is the 4th Edition (published in December 2008) and the 5th edition is in the pipeline.
-It is expected that the 5th edition of this guide will be published in either the end of 2012 or in the beginning of 2013.
+The PMBOK Guide is published by PMI, and the first edition of this book was printed in 1996.
+Since then, this guide has been re-published every four years.
+As of now, the current version is the 5th Edition, which was published in January, 2013.

-This guide divides project management process groups into various knowledge areas, which describes each of the processes with their Input, Tools & Techniques and output.
+This guide divides project management process groups into various knowledge areas, which describe each of the processes with their Input, Tools & Techniques, and Output.

-It is very important for you to know that the PMBOK Guide does not provide a methodology, or give advice needed to run a project.
-It provides the framework, not a methodology.
-It is the job of the project manager to develop the methodologies by tailoring the best industry practices available in the guide to suit his requirements.
+It is very important for you to know that the PMBOK Guide does not provide a methodology, or give the advice needed to run a project.
+It provides the framework, not the methodology.
+It is the job of the project manager to develop the methodologies by tailoring the best industry practices available in the guide to suit his or her requirements.

-The PMBOK Guide Fourth Edition is organized into three sections:
+The PMBOK Guide, 5th Edition is organized into three sections:

 - The first section is the Project Management Framework.
 It provides the basis to understand project management.

 - The second section is the Standard for Project Management.
-Is describe all five process groups; i.e. Initiating, Planning, Monitoring & Controlling, and closing, with their respective Inputs, Tool & Techniques and Outputs.
+It describes all five process groups: Initiating, Planning, Executing, Monitoring & Controlling, and Closing, with their respective Inputs, Tool & Techniques, and Output.

 - It provides the framework, not the methodology.